Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 By default, all primary variables associated with a `SLOTH` `Problem` are saved.

-!!! example "Extract of the input data file with PostProcessing"
+!!! example "Extract of the test file with PostProcessing"

     ```c++ hl_lines="7"
         //--- Post-Processing